Start a Project

 UPD.
 This information is not relevant to Universal Analytics (UA) but will be helpful for those who work with Google Analytics 4 (GA4).

 To learn more about it, check out our newest article.
-If you need help with migrating to Google Analytics 4, contact us here
+If you need help with migrating to Google Analytics 4, contact us here.

 Some time ago I saw a drastic traffic increase while looking into Google Analytics data…

 I’ve explored traffic sources and detected some new websites in the statistics that actually did not have links referring to Dizzain.com website on their pages.
-Someone else put our Google Analytics tracking code on their website and caused a bit of a commotion in our data.

 So, in this blog post, I will be sharing a solution and explaining what to do if someone else put your tracking code on their website.